-Service Consumption Attribute Rationale Data, Information, Knowledge Consumed Assesses the semantic behavioral interoperability specifications of data, information and knowledge consumed by the public service from other server services Service Consumption Enablers Assesses the semantic behavioral interoperability capabilities that enable the public service to either i) discover other server services and/or ii) consume their data, information and knowledge Service Consumption Manifestations Assesses the semantic behavioral interoperability manifestations of the public service consuming data, information and knowledge (manifestations can be performance, results, user experience).
+Service Delivery Attribute Rationale Data, Information, Knowledge Delivered Assesses the semantic behavioural interoperability specifications of data, information and knowledge delivered by the public service to its end users and/or other client services.
+Service Delivery Enablers Assesses the semantic behavioural interoperability capabilities that enable either i) the delivery of data, information and knowledge by the digital public service to its end users and/or other client services or ii) the discoverability of the public service.
+Service Delivery Manifestations Assesses the semantic behavioural interoperability manifestations of the public service delivering data, information and knowledge (manifestations can be performance, results, user experience).
+Service Consumption Attribute Attribute Rationale Data, Information, Knowledge Consumed Assesses the semantic behavioural interoperability specifications of data, information and knowledge consumed by the public service from other server services Service Consumption Enablers Assesses the semantic behavioural interoperability capabilities that enable the public service to either i) discover other server services and/or ii) consume their data, information and knowledge Service Consumption Manifestations Assesses the semantic behavioural interoperability manifestations of the public service consuming data, information and knowledge (manifestations can be performance, results, user experience).